bbli/CS156/Improving-the-Union-Bound.md

 #### Growth Function
 > Why is the breakpoint of triangular sets not 4?
 You can put a point in the middle of three to "force" the "covering"

+> Because we are free to pull that point out.

+* **Calculating the growth function**: Given a "optimal" n points of your "choosing", vary the hypotheses to create as many "colorings" as possible.

 ![growth](growth-function.PNG)
 $$2^{N}\rightarrow m_{H}(N)$$